howl-editor/howl/site/source/doc/api/ui/list_widget.md

   - `reverse`: _[optional, default:false]_ When `true`, displays the items in reverse order, with the first item shown at the bottom and subsequent items above it.

+#### Item highlights

+Certain segments of an item can be highlighted as they are displayed, if a `item-highlights` table is specified for the item.
+Such a table should have one sub table for each list column for which highlights should be applied, containing one or more highlighting specifications indicating the start and end position of the highlight, relative to the item column.

+Start positions can be specified by using one of the below:

+  * `start_column`: The starting column of the highlight
+  * `start_index`: The starting byte-oriented column of the highlight

+  End positions can be specified by using one of the below:

+  * `end_column`: The ending column of the highlight
+  * `end_index`: The ending byte-oriented column of the highlight
+  * `count`: The end position is `count` characters away from the start position

 ## Properties